-File Clerk Example File correspondence, cards, invoices, receipts, and other records in alphabetical or numerical order or according to the filing system used.
+File Clerk Job Description File correspondence, cards, invoices, receipts, and other records in alphabetical or numerical order or according to the filing system used.
 Locate and remove material from file when requested.

 - Assign and record or stamp identification numbers or codes to index materials for filing.

 - Add new material to file records or create new records as necessary.

 - Retrieve documents stored in microfilm or microfiche and place them in viewers for reading.